 So what does this mean to you?
 Simply put, get Scrum experience and you’ll benefit from increased job opportunities and salary.

 Earning an internationally recognised Scrum Master certificate will help enormously in this regard.
 To check out the options, read my article on choosing a Scrum Master certificate.
-Should you decide to take the Professional Scrum Master route, check out my one-day Scrum Master course designed to help you pass the PSM I assessment.
+Should you decide to take the Professional Scrum Master route, check out my Scrum Course schedule.
 I teach this course at venues all over the UK and am also happy to teach on-site.
 Just contact me, I’d be delighted to help.